SeidaAhmed/7-Day-AI-Agents-Crash-Course/README.md

 Connecting the search engine to the agent

 In the first half of the course, I focus on preparing the data.

+This notebook implements helper functions for an ingestion pipeline.
+It fetches markdown documentation files from GitHub repositories, splits and organizes them into smaller sections, and prepares them for downstream tasks such as indexing or analysis.
+The key steps include data retrieval (read_repo_data), segmentation (split_markdown_by_level, sliding_window), and preprocessing (intelligent_chunking).
+These functions work together to convert large unstructured markdown content into structured, analyzable units.